limeandcoconut/rubricjs/README.md

 ## TODO:

+- [ ] Add Symbol string for SystemManager.
+- [ ] System update override in constructor probably should not be arrow function?
+- [ ] SubSystem should probably throw when instanciated directly?
+- [ ] Either change or note the fact that timers' onFirst function doesn't run on the first tick.
+It runs immediately.
+Should onFirst or potential onStart be called when unpaused?
+- [ ] Improve entityFactory method trapping by making regex match for an uppercase character starting string after "create".

 - [ ] Proxy powertrain pause and stop methods through Rubric
 - [ ] Normalize type capitalization in docblocks
 - [ ] Normalize punctuation in errors